 When visiting Japan last year, O'Brien decided to rent a fake family after learning about the service from stories about Japan's crisis of loneliness.
 While choosing his fake family, he quipped about not having anyone in the "family" older than the 55-year-old comedian.
 "I'm from Los Angeles and a man my age is required by law to marry a woman who's 25," he said.

 Despite being able to have a fake 35-year-old son, O'Brien said that he feared his fake 48-year-old wife would run off with him and settled for a younger fake daughter.
 When the late-night host finally met his new fake family, O'Brien laid out some ground rules, such as the family had to laugh at all his jokes and that his father must apologize to him about an incident with creamed corn that occurred in the 1970s.
 The family ended up laughing every time he opened his mouth.
-Later, O'Brien and his fake family spend time in Tokyo, wearing face masks while on a walk in the park and buying ice cream.
+Later, O'Brien and his fake family spend time in Tokyo, wearing masks while on a walk in the park and buying ice cream.

 "This is getting darker...I meant my vision," O'Brien said at one point, as he continued drinking shots.
 "I'm getting a little bit of the oak of the barrel and urine in my pants," he also quipped.
-After trying the samples, O'Brien burst into sobs, lies on top of the bar and broke out into song.
+After trying the samples, O'Brien burst into sobs, laid on top of the bar and broke out into song.
 "Can I stay here until the rum comes to the United States?" he asked the very patient tour guide.

-"Okay well, I'll see you in L.A."
+"Okay, so, I'll see you in L.A."
 Gadot told O'Brien as she proceeded to close and lock her door.

 Things got dark during O'Brien's trip to Germany, where he met with a dominatrix at an S&M shop.
 Prior to beginning, the dominatrix asked whether O'Brien had any "hard limits" to which he explained that he was married.
 "So no marks," she said, with O'Brien expressing how confused he was with what he was about to do.